5um17/wp-extended-search/README.md

 * Customize SQL relation (AND/OR) between search terms
 * Customize order of search results
 * Control whether to match search query exactly or partially
+* Limit attachment results by mime type e.g. display only pdf files in search results.
 * Translation ready
 * Compatible with WPML